 Like Gwen, all three of her children attended public schools in Northwest Florida.
 She understands how important our public education system is, and she served as PTA president and chair of the School Advisory Council.

-With her children in school, Gwen returned to the private sector and was practicing law in Tallahassee when Leon County School Superintendent Jackie Pons asked her to join his administration as director of employee relations, later promoting her to division director for professional standards and chief of labor and employee relations.
+With her children in school, Gwen returned to the private sector and was practicing law in Tallahassee when she joined Leon County Schools as director of employee relations and then as division director for professional standards and chief of labor and employee relations.

 Working for the school board to find solutions for disputes between employees and management, Gwen became known as a real problem solver.
 She developed a strong relationship with both sides, earning a reputation as a cool-headed negotiator, able to build consensus out of conflict.